 The Leica TS16 robotic total station is our most hard-working instrument, used in almost every aspect of land surveying.
 It provides a good balance between performance and reliability and can measure accurately in the most challenging, of environments.

 The Leica BLK360 has proven to be a rugged little scanner, capable of being easily transported and fits into areas where larger scanners simply cannot go.
 This tool is used primarily for measured building surveys allowing our surveyors to quickly map the entire building.
-By having a complete point cloud upon leaving the site means nothing is missed and any number of drawings can be produced at a later date, with no need to return to site.
+By having a complete point cloud upon leaving the site, we can confidently say that nothing has been missed and any number of drawings can be produced at a later date, with no need to return to site.

 The Leica RTC360 provides an excellent balance between speed and accuracy and is used either in precision engineering environments or when speed is critical.
 We have successfully used it to scan in a wide variety of environments including vessels, shopping centres and dockyards.
 The point cloud data produced is high enough quality to mesh and reverse engineer components and structures.
 Additionally, this scanner in its protective bag is small enough to be counted as carry-on luggage upon a plane and can be easily taken by our surveyors anywhere in the world.